-How many bands will be playing NE PopFest 2007?
+How many bands play in NE PopFest?

-6 per night, playing full sets (about 40-45 minutes) on The
+6 per night, playing full sets (about 40-45 minutes).

 What is Random Rogue and who is actually organizing this festival?